-- hold at least a Baccalaureate in Divinity, second honours, Grade I (magna cum laude) or, what in the judgement of the Faculty is regarded as an equivalent standard of theological study. - meet the criteria for Greek, Hebrew and/or Latin as outlined under Language Requirements in the following pages.. - satisfy the English language requirements, if the candidate's first language is not English.
+- hold at least a Baccalaureate in Divinity, second honours, Grade I (magna cum laude) or, what in the judgement of the Faculty is regarded as an equivalent standard of theological study. - meet the criteria for Greek, Hebrew and/or Latin as outlined under Language Requirements below. - satisfy the English language requirements, if the candidate's first language is not English.